Edge precoloring extension of hypercubes: Proof of Theorem

 {\bf Case 2.} {\em Both $H_1$ and $H_2$ contain at most $d-3$ precolored edges:}

-Note that the restriction of $\varphi$ to $H_1$ and $H_2$ are not in $\mathcal{C}$, respectively.
-We may also assume that both $H_1$ and $H_2$ contains at least one precolored edge, which implies that $d \geq 6$, because $H_1$ and $H_2$ contain altogether $d$ precolored edges.
+Note that neither the restriction of $\varphi$ to $H_1$ nor to $H_2$ satisfies any of the conditions (C1)-(C4) (with $d-1$ in place of $d$).
+Moreover, since $H_1$ and $H_2$ contain altogether $d$ precolored edges, $d \geq 6$, and thus both $H_1$ and $H_2$ contains at least three precolored edges.
+We consider two different cases.

-Suppose first that there is some edge $e$ in $H_1$ (or $H_2$) that is precolored and that the corresponding edge of $H_2$ ($H_1$) is not precolored.
-Without loss of generality we assume that $e_1$ is such an edge in $H_1$, $\varphi(e_1) = 1$, and that $e_2$ is the edge of $H_2$ corresponding to $e_2$.
+{\bf Case 2.1.} {\em There is some edge $e$ in $H_1$ (or $H_2$) that is precolored and the corresponding edge of $H_2$ ($H_1$) is not precolored:}

+Without loss of generality we assume that $e_1$ is such an edge in $H_1$, $\varphi(e_1) = 1$, and that $e_2$ is the edge of $H_2$ corresponding to $e_1$.
 Since both $H_1$ and $H_2$ contain precolored edges, there is some color which appears in $H_2$ but not in $H_1$.
 Suppose first that some precolored edge of $H_2$ is not adjacent to $e_2$.
 Assume without loss of generality that such an edge is precolored $d$ in $H_2$.
 Then we construct a new precoloring $\varphi'$ from $\varphi$ by coloring $e_2$ by color $d$, and recoloring $e_1$ by color $d$.
 The restrictions of $\varphi'$ to both $H_1$ and $H_2$ are, by the induction hypothesis, extendable to proper edge colorings using colors $2,\dots, d$, respectively.
 Now by recoloring $e_1$ and $e_2$ by color $1$ we obtain proper edge colorings $f_1$ and $f_2$ of $H_1$ and $H_2$, respectively, satisfying that the color in $\{1,\dots,d\}$ not appearing at a vertex $v$ of $H_1$ is also missing at the corresponding vertex of $H_2$.
 Since for $i=1,2$, $f_i$ is an extension of the restriction of $\varphi$ to $H_i$, $\varphi$ is extendable.